End of the innocence

 We know it doesn’t and shouldn’t have to be that way, and we know from the examples set by many other countries that the easiest and most direct solution is to get the guns.

-If there’s been one bright light since Stone Douglas – and it’s been a brilliant one – it’s the resilience and determination of its students and their peers across state lines, taking control of their own futures and shaming the lawmakers across this country who have stood by, taken money from the National Rifle Association and done nothing to protect our children.
+If there’s been one bright light since Parkland – and it’s been a brilliant one – it’s the resilience and determination of its students and their peers across state lines, taking control of their own futures and shaming the lawmakers across this country who have stood by, taken money from the National Rifle Association and done nothing to protect our children.

 Blood has certainly been on their hands.